william-dawson/NTPoly/Examples/PremadeMatrix/ReadMe.md

 mpif90 main.cc -o example \
   -I../../Source/CPlusPlus -I../../Source/C \
   -L../../Build/lib -lNTPolyCPP -lNTPolyWrapper -lNTPoly -fopenmp -lstdc++

+(for the intel compiler, build an intermediate main.o object using the C++ compiler, and link with the fortran compiler using the flags:
+-qopenmp -cxxlib -nofor_main).

 Note that we're using the Fortran wrapper to link, and as a result we have to explicitly link against the C++ standard library.
 For Mac users, note that the default clang installation doesn't support openmp, so you will